 During all these years the Chambre de Commerce et d’Industrie de Lyon, owner of the musée des Tissus and responsible for its financing, supported the CIETA: The museum’s director Robert de Micheaux was the association’s first President (in 1964, he published an account of the first ten years of the association’s development and activities that you can also find in this website).
 In the beginning, administration was probably not a heavy burden, but the number of members grew fast, to about 200 in the late 1960s and more than 300 in the 1980s.
 This required considerably more attention to organisation, and the Chambre de Commerce et d’Industrie de Lyon provided for it by agreeing to let members of the museum staff act as General Administrative and Technical Secretaries.

-Today, the CIETA has around 450 members, most of them in the European countries and in the United States.
+Today, the CIETA has around 400 members, most of them in the European countries and in the United States.
 They are professionals in the research and preservation of historical textiles, namely museum curators, conservators, university professors and independent scholars.
-They receive information about exhibitions, new publications, conferences and workshops relating to their field of research through this website and a newsletter.
+They receive information about exhibitions, new publications, conferences and workshops relating to their field of research through this website.
 Every other year they meet for their General Assembly, their congress and a programme of excursions.
 These gatherings, with their discussions, their exchanges and discoveries have been at the heart of the CIETA’s activities since its foundation.

 1 – Monique Toury

 9 – Felipa Nino y Mas